 As one of The Harris Law Firm’s most experienced family law attorneys, Attorney Margaret "Peggy" Walker was named the Best Lawyer of America for 2018.
 She brings with her a level of insight and understanding that is difficult to match.
-She has been practicing family law for 40 years, and in addition to the years she spent as a law professor at the University of Denver’s Sturm College of Law.
+She has been practicing family law for 40 years, and in addition to the years, she spent as a law professor at the University of Denver’s Sturm College of Law.
 Ms. Walker has also developed a rare combination of legal acumen and emotional understanding that benefits each of her clients.
-She has experience as a social worker, and is trained to help separated families, including grandparents, learn new ways to be families.
+She has experience as a social worker and is trained to help separated families, including grandparents, learn new ways to be families.
 In addition to being a Colorado family law attorney, a mediator, and a collaborative lawyer, Margaret Walker is also the Director of The Harris Law Firm’s Self Represented Resource Center where she helps litigants write their pleadings and prepare for court.
-Additionally she is the firm’s pro bono coordinator and helps ensure that low income individuals understand their legal rights and options according to Colorado law.
+Additionally, she is the firm’s pro bono coordinator and helps ensure that low-income individuals understand their legal rights and options according to Colorado law.